 George is the host of the Good God project, a weekly audio and video conversation sponsored by Faith Commons.
 He is a frequent op-ed contributor to the Dallas Morning News on subjects of public interest that intersect religion, such as public education, race relations and predatory lending.
 He writes a monthly column on public theology for the Lakewood/East Dallas and Lake Highlands editions of the community news magazine The Advocate.

 At Wilshire, George birthed and directs a pastoral residency program that has become a model for other congregations nationwide since 2002.
 His book, Preparing the Pastors We Need: Reclaiming the Congregation’s Role in Training Clergy, was published in 2012 by Alban Press.
 One of his passions is encouraging those whom God has called into vocational ministry.

 George earned a Bachelor of Business Administration degree in 1978 from the University of Miami (Florida), where he was a quarterback on the football team.
 He holds both the Master of Divinity (1982) and Doctor of Philosophy (1987) degrees from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 His doctoral field of study was systematic theology, with a minor in philosophy of religion.
 His dissertation was God's Freedom as Faithfulness: A Critique of Juergen Moltmann's Social Trinitarianism.

 A native of New York City, George has been married to his wife, Kim, since 1979.
-They have three children and five grandchildren.
+They have three children and six grandchildren.
 He enjoys all sports, including politics, but especially golf.